iCodeIN/young-yak-java/README.md

 ## core concepts

+- skill : A piece of code that is capable of handling a particular input (or a particular set of inputs).
+A skill can provide immediate output, or choose to manipulate the input (potentially allowing other skills to provide output).
+- utterance : A piece of text that triggers the execution of a skill.

 ## differences with Alexa / Google Home / etc

 Most (if not all) existing (conversational) AI platforms follow the same approach.